moor84/cvssrust/README.md

 Rust implementation of the Common Vulnerability Scoring System (v2 / v3.0 / v3.1).

-Supports parsing, generation and score calculation for CVSS vectors v2/v3.0/v3.1
+Supports parsing, generation and score calculation (base, temporal, environmental) for CVSS vectors v2/v3.0/v3.1

 Current CVSS version is v3.1, but v3.0 and v2 are still in use.